ga-wdi-lessons/js-higher-order-functions/readme.md

 const wdi17two = wdiInstructors.filter(instructor => instructor.cohor === 17)
 ```

+#### Practice (10 minutes)

+Open [repl.it] and declare a variable `states`.
+Assign to it the array of objects from `capitals.json`.
+Using the array traversal methods we were just looking at, create the following values (keep track of your answers)

+1. Create an array of strings for each capital with the city and state name (e.g. `'Austin, Texas'`)
+2. Filter all the states with capitals that start with a consonant.
+3. List all the sates with two words in their name.
+4. How many capitals are north of Annapolis?

 ## Break (10 minutes / 01:05)

 #### [Reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) (15 minutes / 01:20)